-Allow 1 ½ to 2 hours to drive from SFO to the town of Sonoma, and around 3 hours to get to Healdsburg.
+While the Sonoma Valley feels far from the urban stresses of the Bay Area, Sonoma County’s most southerly point begins just 30 miles north of the Golden Gate Bridge.
+If you’re flying in to San Francisco International Airport (SFO), which is actually south of the city of San Francisco, rent a car and drive the Highway 101 scenic route to Sonoma County.
+Allow 1 ½ to 2 hours to drive from SFO to the town of Sonoma, and around 3 hours to get to Healdsburg, another popular stop in the Sonoma Valley.
 Both wine country locales are built around charming town squares lined with shops, restaurants and tasting rooms.

+- H2 Hotel (Healdsburg): This LEED Gold certified boutique property located along Healdsburg’s town square, manages to be hip, laid-back and eco-friendly all at once.
 The property’s considerable efforts to reduce its environmental impact include filtering all rainwater through its “living roof” of plants and using solar panels to heat the swimming pool and hot water in guest rooms.

-- The Girl and the Fig: Rustic, Provencal-inspired restaurant The Girl and the Fig, located in The Sonoma Hotel, has been a “must-visit” dining experience for locals and visitors alike for nearly two decades.
+- The Girl and the Fig: Rustic, Provencal-inspired restaurant The Girl and the Fig, located in The Sonoma Hotel, has been a “must-visit” dining experience for locals and visitors alike for over two decades.
 The restaurant’s French-Californian fare showcases the very best of what’s in season, with many ingredients sourced directly from the restaurant’s own herb garden and organic farm.
 Dishes such as Croque Monsieur, Wild Flounder Meunière and Steak Frites, and are paired with French-inspired cocktails (like the signature Fig Royale) and locally produced wines made from Rhone-Alone varietals.

 - Cafe La Haye: Arriving at Cafe La Haye, housed in a gorgeously transformed former garage located just off Sonoma Square, you’ll instantly feel as if you’ve been welcomed to an intimate dinner party thrown by owner Saul Gropman and executive chef Jeffrey Lloyd.
 The consistently updated menu celebrates fresh-from-the-farm ingredients and features a daily risotto and fish special.